S e e w a l d' s A r t G a l l e r y

 Class of 5/20-21/'06

-"...I would say/have been saying that it was a great class that taught me just how much I didn't know.
-All this time I thought I was employing the "rule of thirds" when I actually was putting my focus in the very bottom corner.
+"...I would say/have been saying that it was a great class that taught me just how much I didn't know. ...
 Michael's class helped me see what I was really doing....I loved his style!
 I don't like people who are too serious.
 He got the info across and joked around with us at the same time.

-Day II was taught well...
-I started the class knowing about F stops and shutter speeds, but I still learned a lot!
+Fieldwork was taught well...
+I started the class knowing about f/stops and shutter speeds, but I still learned a lot!
 It was harder out in the field than I thought it would be; his critiques helped me understand what I was doing wrong...
 He was always respectful."

 Jenney Howe, intermediate level photographer,